cjbackman/cjbackman.com/content/on/mutation-testing.md

 }
 ```

 This is a silly calculator able to do basic addition, and multiplication and to check if a number is positive.
-Despite its silliness, I take pride in producing high-quality code, so I've created the following unit test suite to go with it.
+Despite its silliness, I take pride in producing high-quality code, so I have created the following unit test suite to go with it.

 ```js
 import { Calculator } from "./calculator";